davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 [1pt] exit and pwd works as expected

 [1pt] Your program observes good style and commenting.

+[5pt] Your program is free of memory leaks and dangling pointers.
 ```

 #### Submitting Your Assignment